 In February 2011, a 6.3 magnitude earthquake struck the city of Christchurch, New Zealand.
 Centered directly under the city, the quake and ensuing aftershocks caused catastrophic infrastructure damage and, sadly, loss of life.
 Power and landline communications ceased across most of the city and cellular communications rapidly became congested.
 As a result, much of the commercial, industrial and residential areas of the city were without power and voice communications for many days.

 Utility company, Orion, is responsible for power distribution in Christchurch and surrounding areas.
-Utilizing an independent, hardened private communications network with redundancy built into their network via MiMOMax Wireless UHF IP radios was at the core of Orion’s service continuity in the hours and weeks after the earthquake struck.
+Utilizing an independent, hardened private communications network with redundancy built into their network via Mimomax UHF IP radios was at the core of Orion’s service continuity in the hours and weeks after the earthquake struck.

 “The earthquakes simpy confirmed our choice of UHF IP radios as a mission-critical communications solution.
 There was, and still is, no other alternative.”

 Neville Digby, Senior Systems Engineer at Orion

 When the earthquake struck, severe damage was inflicted on Orion’s electrical and communications networks in areas across the city.
 Massive earth movement had stretched some underground cables up to 1 meter and caused more faults in a matter of minutes than would normally have been experienced in a decade.
 Four substations received significant damage and some network equipment was buried under rubble in the central business district, damaged by falling debris or flooded when the quake caused a soil phenomenon called liquefaction.
 As a result, much of this network equipment was instantly rendered non-functional.